Skip to main content

 1. Look at the LEDs on controller A to make sure that it is booting correctly.

-After the controller successfully completes rebooting, the seven-segment display shows the tray ID matching the seven-segment display on the second controller.
-You can then discover the new controller canister by using the storage management software.
+After the controller successfully completes rebooting, you can then discover the new controller canister by using the storage management software.

 2. If any of the controller-drive tray's Service Action Required LEDs are on, or if the Controller Service Action Required LED is on: